ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFoldersAPI.md

 let filterValue = "filterValue_example" // String | The text value used as a filter parameter for folder content queries. (optional) let location = Location() // Location | The location context of the request, specifying the area  where the operation is performed, such as a room, documents, or a link. (optional)

-FilesFoldersAPIApi.getFolderByFolderId(folderId: folderId, userIdOrGroupId: userIdOrGroupId, filterType: filterType, roomId: roomId, excludeSubject: excludeSubject, applyFilterOption: applyFilterOption, _extension: _extension, searchArea: searchArea, formsItemKey: formsItemKey, formsItemType: formsItemType, count: count, startIndex: startIndex, sortBy: sortBy, sortOrder: sortOrder, filterValue: filterValue, location: location) { (response, error) in
+// Get a folder by ID FilesFoldersAPIApi.getFolderByFolderId(folderId: folderId, userIdOrGroupId: userIdOrGroupId, sharedBy: sharedBy, filterType: filterType, roomId: roomId, excludeSubject: excludeSubject, applyFilterOption: applyFilterOption, _extension: _extension, searchArea: searchArea, formsItemKey: formsItemKey, formsItemType: formsItemType, count: count, startIndex: startIndex, sortBy: sortBy, sortOrder: sortOrder, filterValue: filterValue, location: location) { (response, error) in
     guard error == nil else {
         print(error)
         return